indico/indico/doc/guides/UserGuide/Meetings.rst

 -------

 A Meeting is not as in depth as a Conference and is made for smaller events.
-Within a Meeting you can find two main
+Within a Meeting you can find the modules:

-modules:
+* General settings: Where you  can manage the general settings of the meeting (e.g. title, location etc.)
+* Timetable: In which you can directly add Sessions, Contributions, and Breaks.
+* Material: Where you can upload material that will be attached to the meeting.
+The material can be slides, videos, minutes etc.
 * Participants: you can add all the participants for the Meeting or you can open the participation so users can apply for it.
-* Timetable: in which you can directly add Sessions, Contributions, and Breaks.

-As well, as for conferences, you can set the Access Control for the meeting and you have Tools in which you can remove, clone, and set alarms.
+* Evaluation: You can submit an evaluation form to be completed by the participants.
+You can set the questions, edit the form and the results and preview it in the different tabs available
+* Lists: Relevant lists of users, such as list of all sessions’ conveners etc
+* Protection: Set the access control for the meeting
+* Tools: Where you can set alarms, clone the conference etc.
+* Logs: List of all the actions performed on the whole of the meeting

 --------------